30 Sundays raises $770k to bring unique experiences to Indian couples.

 Here are your top options for things to do near Gunung Lebah Temple:

 1. Campuhan Ridge Walk: This scenic hiking trail offers stunning views of the surrounding landscape and is just a stone's throw away from the temple.
+If you are done exploring the temple, then make sure to visit Campuhan Ridge Walk with your partner.

 2. Ubud Art Market: Explore local crafts, textiles, and souvenirs at this vibrant market located in the heart of Ubud.